alexpaul/TableViews/README.md

  * second required methods is cellForRow()
  * dequeueCell - recycles a cell if in memory, if not it creates a new cell

- ## TableView uses a dynmaic prototype subtitle cell
+ ## TableView uses a dynamic prototype subtitle cell

  ![tableview 1](Assets/tableview-1.png)